 Let’s do some reverse engineering so we can get the full healing-power effect.

-Ginger: eases nausea, improves circulation, aids in digestion, anti-inflammatory, kills ovarian cancer cells, boosts the immune system.
+Ginger: Ginger has been used in natural medicine for thousands of years!
+It eases nausea, improves circulation, aids in digestion, is an anti-inflammatory food, and boosts the immune system.

-Coconut Milk: anti-oxidants, immunity boosting, Vitamins E, B, and C, potassium, iron, magnesium, phosphorus.
+Coconut Milk: Coconut milk contains antioxidants, immunity boosting, Vitamins E, B, and C, potassium, iron, magnesium, phosphorus.
 These minerals support heart, kidney, and brain tissues, strengthens your bones, creates red blood cells, which helps the transportation of oxygen through your body.
 AND it’s more hydrating than water.

-Okay, one more note: You’re going to need a high powered blender for this.
+I do recommend using a high-powered blender for this smoothie recipe.
 If your blender is from the 1950’s, like my mother’s, you will have a difficult time getting the carrots to blend.

 You’ve been healed!
 Let’s go forth and be merry!